balena-os/balena-supervisor/docs/API.md

 Added in supervisor version v10.2.0

 Retrieve a stream to the journald logs on device.
-This is equivalent to running `journalctl -o export`.
+This is equivalent to running `journalctl --no-pager`.
 Options supported are:

 ##### all: boolean